 Electric vans are far quieter, making the overall experience much more peaceful from inside the cab.
 They also provide instant torque, making them extremely agile around town, although over longer distances the benefits diminish.

-Despite the lack of competition among mainstream underwriters, insurance for electric vehicles is actually very reasonably priced.
+Despite the lack of competition among mainstream underwriters, any driver van insurance is still available for electric vehicles is actually very reasonably priced.
 To get an idea of how much you could save, get an online insurance quote in minutes from Compare Van Insurance, which searches leading van insurance providers to find the best deals around.

 Saving the planet